zchee/golang-wiki/Modules.md

 Go has included support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go) since 1.11.
 The initial prototype  `vgo` was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main Go repository.

-In [Go 1.14](https://golang.org/doc/go1.14), module support is considered ready for production use, and all users are encouraged to migrate to modules from other dependency management systems.
+Since [Go 1.14](https://golang.org/doc/go1.14), module support is considered ready for production use, and all users are encouraged to migrate to modules from other dependency management systems.
 If you are unable to migrate due to a problem in the Go toolchain, please ensure that the problem has an [open issue](#github-issues) filed.
-(If the issue is not on the Go1.15 milestone, please comment on why it prevents you from migrating so it can be prioritized appropriately).
+(If the issue is not on the Go1.16 milestone, please comment on why it prevents you from migrating so it can be prioritized appropriately).
 You can also provide an [experience report](https://github.com/golang/go/wiki/ExperienceReports) for more detailed feedback.

 ## Recent Changes

+### Go 1.15

+See the [Go 1.15 release notes](https://golang.org/doc/go1.15#go-command) for details.

+* The location of the module cache may now be set with the `GOMODCACHE` environment variable.
+The default value of `GOMODCACHE` is `GOPATH[0]/pkg/mod`, the location of the module cache before this change.
+* A workaround is now available for Windows "Access is denied" errors in go commands that access the module cache, caused by external programs concurrently scanning the file system (see issue [#36568](https://golang.org/issue/36568)).
+The workaround is not enabled by default because it is not safe to use when Go versions lower than 1.14.2 and 1.13.10 are running concurrently with the same module cache.
+It can be enabled by explicitly setting the environment variable `GODEBUG=modcacheunzipinplace=1`.

 ### Go 1.14